 Nine places to eat and drink on a Prince Edward County getaway

-Where to buy charcuterie, baked goods, beer, brunch and wine, in PEC
+Where to buy charcuterie, baked goods, beer and brunch in P.E.C.

 4 Lake St., Picton, 613-476-0001, agrarianmarket.com